-Statement Description parent-propagation-delay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers. parental-source Specifies which local IPv4 source address is used to send parental DS queries. parental-source-v6 Specifies which local IPv6 source address is used to send parental DS queries. publish-safety Increases the amount of time between when keys are pub- lished and when they become active, to allow for unfore- seen events. purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be removed from disk. retire-safety Increases the amount of time a key remains published af- ter it is no longer active, to allow for unforeseen events. secroots-file Specifies the pathname of the file where the server dumps security roots, when using rndc secroots. sig-signing-nodes Specifies the maximum number of nodes to be exam- ined in each quantum, when signing a zone with a new DNSKEY. sig-signing-signatures Specifies the threshold for the number of signatures that terminates processing a quantum, when signing a zone with a new DNSKEY. sig-signing-type Specifies a private RDATA type to use when generating signing-state records. sig-validity-interval Specifies the maximum number of days that RRSIGs generated by named are valid. continues on next nage
+Statement Description retire-safety Increases the amount of time a key remains published af- ter it is no longer active, to allow for unforeseen events. secroots-file Specifies the pathname of the file where the server dumps security roots, when using rndc secroots. sig-signing-nodes Specifies the maximum number of nodes to be exam- ined in each quantum, when signing a zone with a new DNSKEY. sig-signing-signatures Specifies the threshold for the number of signatures that terminates processing a quantum, when signing a zone with a new DNSKEY. sig-signing-type Specifies a private RDATA type to use when generating signing-state records. sig-validity-interval Specifies the maximum number of days that RRSIGs gen- erated by named are valid. signatures-refresh Specifies how frequently an RRSIG record is refreshed. signatures-validity Indicates the validity period of an RRSIG record. signatures-validity-dnskey Indicates the validity period of DNSKEY records. synth-from-dnssec Enables support for RFC 8198 , Aggressive Use of DNSSEC-Validated Cache. trust-anchor-telemetry Instructs named to send specially formed queries once per day to domains for which trust anchors have been con- figured. trust-anchors Defines DNSSEC trust anchors. continues on next page

-1 able 2 = continued from brevious bage Table 2 - continued from prev ous page --- ------- --------------- ----------- ----------
+Table 2 - continued from previous page --------- ------------------ ---------------

-Statement Description signatures-refresh Specifies how frequently an RRSIG record is refreshed. signatures-validity Indicates the validity period of an RRSIG record. signatures-validity-dnskey Indicates the validity period of DNSKEY records. synth-from-dnssec Enables support for RFC 8198 , Aggressive Use of DNSSEC-Validated Cache. trust-anchor-telemetry Instructs named to send specially formed queries once per day to domains for which trust anchors have been con- figured. trust-anchors Defines DNSSEC trust anchors. update-check-ksk Specifies whether to check the KSK bit to determine how a key should be used, when generating RRSIGs for a se- cure zone. validate-except Specifies a list of domain names at and beneath which DNSSEC validation should not be performed. zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers.
+Statement Description update-check-ksk Specifies whether to check the KSK bit to determine how a key should be used, when generating RRSIGs for a se- cure zone. validate-except Specifies a list of domain names at and beneath which DNSSEC validation should not be performed. zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers.